 Enhanced resilience, mental and physical health, and personal safety will be the rewards for boys during Karate.

 In this introduction to Okinawan Karate, the original form of the martial art, boys will learn basic self-defence while also building up core strength and fitness.
 The activity will enable pupils to develop social and physical skills for learning, which can be applied in many other areas of life.
 Boys will understand how to stay safe and how to be physically and mentally healthy, particularly in terms of exercise and a balanced lifestyle, and will become more resilient as a result of the training.

 Individual challenge, group support and greater water safety and confidence will be the rewards for boys during Kayaking.

 This introduction to the popular water sport will teach the basics of boat control and safety.
 Pupils will learn the key methods to manoeuvre a kayak taking into consideration body, paddle, boat and water.
-They will also be shown how to at capsize in a controlled and confident manner, challenging themselves and supporting each other in the process.
+They will also be shown how to capsize in a controlled and confident manner, challenging themselves and supporting each other in the process.